brian-raila/google_compare/README.md

-# Google Compare
+## Google Compare

-Description : Compare the popularity of elements by using various Google search metrics.
+Description : Compare the popularity and ratings of any "elements" by using various Google search metrics such as results found, existing indexed documents and search interest.

-# Usage
+### Usage

 	from googleRe import GoogleResults